-The Program Committee invites you to submit abstracts for papers and posters to be presented at the 2021 Kaua’i Pain Conference Online.
+The Program Committee invites you to submit abstracts for papers and ePosters to be presented at the 2021 Kaua’i Pain Conference Online.

-Share your research, clinical outcomes, quality improvement initiative, or patient care strategy at the premier pain conference on the Hawai’ian Islands.
+Share your research, clinical outcomes, quality improvement initiative, or patient care strategy at the premier winter CME pain conference.

 Original abstracts are sought in the following categories:

 - Quality Improvement (QI) initiatives undertaken at your institution that improved clinical care, service, cost or patient outcomes

 - Clinical advancements in pain management

 - Therapeutic options for acute or chronic pain

 - Improving patient communications and/or adherence to treatment plans